fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/Get-AzureRmRoleDefinition.md

 ```

 ### -AtScopeAndBelow
-If specified, displays all role definitions.
+Indicates that the cmdlet displays all role definitions.

 ```yaml
 Type: SwitchParameter